broekens/gamygdala/README.md

 This is the main repository for the Gamygdala emotion engine.
 It is used for emotion simulation in NPCs or player controlled characters in games.
-For now we have luanch the javascript version of the system For more info visit the website (http://www.joostbroekens.com/gamygdala).
+For now we have published the javascript version of the system.
+A c# version and Java version are in development.

+For more info visit the website (http://www.joostbroekens.com/gamygdala).
 You can read more there, and run the example code.
 The example code is based on the game engine Phaser from photonstorm (http://www.photonstorm.com/).